 Health and Safety

 All Governor’s School and Radford University policies and procedures must be followed at all times.
 Identification The Governor’s School name badge must be worn at all times when you are out of your dorm room.
 Your badge is required for entrance into the dining hall and into all school activities.
+Outside visitors are not allowed at any time during Governor’s School.
+This includes family members and friends.
+This also includes the "Works In Progress" recitals and concerts conducted during the week.
+The Governor’s School strives to achieve a safe, cohesive, and self-contained environment in which students can study and come to know one another with minimal risk and distractions.
+Family members and friends are encouraged to attend the Showcases conducted on the final day of Gov School!

 When a fire alarm sounds, you should calmly evacuate the building immediately through the appropriate exits.
 You will then gather with your resident counselor group or class in the designated location and attendance will be taken.
 You will receive additional instructions at that time.
 To ensure safety, you are expected to comply with all instructions given by Governor’s school employees, university officials and/or emergency personnel.
 After Dark Students must not leave the residence hall after 9:30 pm without a counselor.